 Include a Bylaw with the following intent in Work Stream 1 Recommendations:

 “Within its Mission and in its operations, ICANN will respect internationally recognized Human Rights.
 This commitment does not in any way create an obligation for ICANN, or any entity having a relationship with ICANN, to protect or enforce Human Rights beyond what may be required by applicable law.
 This provision does not create any additional obligation for ICANN to respond to or consider any complaint, request, or demand seeking the enforcement of Human Rights by ICANN.
-This Bylaw provision will not enter into force until a Framework of Interpretation is developed as part of “Work Stream 2” by the CCWG-Accountability or another Cross Community Working Group chartered for such purpose by one or more Supporting Organizations or Advisory Committees.
-ICANN shall support the establishment and work of such a Group to facilitate development of the Framework of Interpretation as promptly as possible..”
+This Bylaw provision will not enter into force until a Framework of Interpretation for Human Rights (FOI-HR) is developed by the CCWG-Accountability as a consensus recommendation in Work Stream 2 (including Chartering Organizations approval) and it is approved by the ICANN Board using the same process and criteria it has committed to use to consider the Work Stream 1 recommendations..”

-This proposed Draft Bylaw combines the previous proposal of adding a bylaw and an interim bylaw into a single proposed text that intends to address the concerns raised by some commenters, including the ICANN Board of Directors, on not generating unintended consequences by including bylaw language that could be subject to multiple interpretations without the proper Framework of Interpretation in place.

-This proposed Draft Bylaw will be reviewed by both CCWG’s lawyers and ICANN legal department and then submitted to the CCWG for approval before its submission to the Board for approval process.
+Note: This proposed Draft Bylaw will be reviewed by both CCWG’s lawyers and ICANN legal department and then submitted to the CCWG for approval before its submission to the Board for approval process.

 Include the following in Work Stream 2 Activities: